 Samuel Wilson's Loan Trust

-Samuel Wilson’s Loan Trust is a charitable organisation which grants business loans to young people for establishing and developing new businesses, and who are "in need by reason of ill-health, disability, financial hardship or other disadvantage."
+Samuel Wilson’s Loan Trust is a charitable organisation which offers business loans to young people (aged 18-39) for establishing and developing new businesses, and who are "in need by reason of ill-health, disability, financial hardship or other disadvantage."

 Who was Samuel Wilson?

 Samuel Wilson was born in 1692 into a Quaker family and became an apprentice to his father who was a cooper (coopers primarily made barrels for wine).
-He joined the Coopers’ livery company and gained the Freedom of the City.
+He joined the Worshipful Company of Coopers and gained the Freedom of the City.
 He eventually became a wine merchant and moved to Hatton Garden.
-When he died in 1769 he gave the City of London Corporation £20,000 in trust to set up the loan scheme which was called the Samuel Wilson’s Loan Trust (SWLT).
+When he died in 1769 he gave the City of London Corporation £20,000 in trust to set up the charity.